TylorS/typed/apps/website/content/recipes/fetch-schema.md

 ## Choose who may share the result

-One subscription performs one request.
-Two independent instances may request the same profile twice: an Fx subscription is not a request cache.
+The first read or observation starts one request per ref, and later readers share its retained result.
+Two independent component instances create separate refs and may request the same profile twice; this does not create an application-wide request cache.
 Put deliberately shared request state in an application service or cache.
 Include the profile ID, account or tenant, and relevant query parameters in its identity; invalidate user-specific state when the account changes.

 A changing selected ID needs a replacement policy.
 Use [switching Fx operators](/explore/fx-higher-order-and-concurrency) to interrupt the old request when a new selection arrives.
 Keeping old data during refresh is a separate product choice; label its freshness so one profile is not mistaken for another.